Join Our Clinical Validation Study

-After establishing the diagnostic performance of the test in a kidney transplant clinical study, we are ready to invite external laboratories to participate in the validation of HoloGRAFT™.
-Join our Clinical Validation Program and evaluate measuring absolute concentration of donor derived cfDNA with HoloGRAFT™ as a biomarker for graft injury.
+We are ready to invite external laboratories to participate in the evaluation of HoloGRAFT™.
+Join our Clinical Research Program and evaluate measuring the absolute concentration of donor-derived cfDNA with HoloGRAFT™ as a biomarker for graft injury in your own lab.

 Background Information